gabriben/databricks-learnings/README.md

 # Databricks

-- live notebook clusters :: block bz block code execution
+- live notebook clusters :: block by block code execution
 - standard clusters :: job execution

 ## install a package on a live notebook cluster from the pypi repository